spt-haru/docs/eft-technical-login.md

 EscapeFromTarkov.exe -token=<LoginTokenBase64> -config={"backendUrl":"http://prod.escapefromtarkov.com","version":"live"}
 ```

-The config in the launch arugments is in the following format:
+The config in the launch arguments is in the following format:

 ```jsonc
 {